Are you familiar with the recent medical study that compares complications in young adults with Type 1 and Type 2 Diabetes?

 Participants in the study had complications or were showing the risk of complications by the time they were 21 years old.

 Diabetes is hard.
 You get no break from it.
 Ever.
 And it changes almost daily and throws you curve balls all the time.
 It.
 Is.
 Hard.

 One of the first things the endocrinologist (who I owe my son’s life to for educating me about dealing with this monster) told me is that “diabetes is a horrible, nagging thing.”

 At the time I thought that was a strange thing to say.
-What kind of doctor would say this to a newly diagnosed patient?!
+What kind of doctor would say this to a newly diagnosed person?!

 Now I know… an honest doctor, that’s who.
-An honest doctor who is preparing their shocked patient to grab this bull by the horns, that’s who.
+An honest doctor who is preparing a shocked individual to grab this bull by the horns, that’s who.